d-bl/MAE-gf/docs/counting.md

 ## Results

-A list with stitches can be downloaded as .txt file.
+The list with stitches can be downloaded as .txt file.
 Click op "results" in the table below.
-On each row in the file you find: stitch word "b" following the rules set below, between brackets the "quartet" of mirrored stitches.
+On each row in the file you find: stitch word "b" following the rules set below and between brackets the "quartet" of mirrored stitches.
 See below for an explanation.

 <table class="cctt">
   <tr><th>Length of word</th>